MathieuMonneret/test-gateway/setup.md

 exit # Exit global configuration mode
 ```

-> 📜 It is possible that this command returns the message `packet-forwarder firmware is not installed` this is totally normal, you can ignore it.
+> 📜 This command may return the message `packet-forwarder firmware is not installed` this is totally normal and should be ignored.

 #### Enable radio